CIS565-Fall-2021/Project2-Stream-Compaction/README.md

   given layer are reading/writing from/to any of the indices being read/written from/to by any other thread.
 Since All layers are separate kernel calls (on the default stream and therefore with an implicit join/sync), so no explicit syncs are needed.
+- Radix sort has been implemented, though without tiling or bitonic merge.
+It sorts correctly for all array sizes (power of two and non-power of two) up until 2^27, at which point the test machine runs out of memory.
+Radix sorting has been validated against `Thrust`'s sort (though the timing of the two are different by several orders of magnitude).
+  The algorithm has not been optimized to use shared memory or contiguous memory reads, and would fail for arrays with negative values.